 Production #: 6149-11

 Dr. Simon Van Gelder (Morgan Woodward), a mentally disturbed patient from the Tantalus Penal Colony, beams aboard the Enterprise during a routine cargo drop.
 While investigating the incident, Captain Kirk and Dr. Helen Noel (Marianna Hill)—a psychiatrist and former flame of Kirk—grow suspicious of Dr. Tristan Adams (James Gregory), whose neural neutralizer could be responsible for Van Gelder’s condition.

 Morgan Woodward (known to Star Trek fans for his portrayal of Captain Tracey in “The Omega Glory”) should be commended for his performance, the tormented quality of which reinforces the credibility of Simon Van Gelder’s predicament.
-Specifically, by contorting his face, shouting at the top of his lungs, and repeatedly stopping in midsentence while attempting to warn Spock and McCoy of the danger posed by Dr. Adams, Van Gelder comes across as a genuinely conflicted person who, despite suffering permanent psychological damage, only wishes to prevent others from experiencing harm; but must continually grapple with himself in order to do so.
+Specifically, by contorting his face, shouting at the top of his lungs, and repeatedly stopping in midsentence while attempting to warn Spock and McCoy of the danger posed by Dr. Adams, Van Gelder comes across as a genuinely conflicted person who, despite suffering permanent psychological damage, only wishes to prevent others from experiencing harm.

 No explanation is provided for why Dr. Adams—presumably a dignified, benevolent medical practitioner at some point in the past—turns into a sadistic madman while assigned to the Tantalus Penal Colony.

 Also never explained, Kirk remains visibly unscathed after the neural neutralizer is tested on him—much in contrast to Van Gelder, who becomes a raving lunatic upon exposure to the device.